-Saturday, December 9, 2017, World anti-corruption day, even though they were not far from this parade, it is not a song from Johnny that Crim’HALT, Anticor, Metamorphosis and Deputy Watch, Paradis Fiscaux & Judiciaires have been singing.
+On Saturday 9 December 2017, World anti-corruption day, it is not a song from Johnny that Crim’HALT, Anticor, Metamorphosis and Deputy Watch, Paradis Fiscaux & Judiciaires have been singing even though they were not far from this parade.

-While shouting “Guéant, give the apartment back”, those four associations gathered together in front of the apartment of the former Interior Minister, in order to claim for its restitution to the citizens.
+While shouting “Guéant, give the apartment back”, those four associations were gathering together in front of the apartment of the former Interior Minister, in order to claim for its restitution to the citizens.

 Based on the Italian legislative model that allows to provision associations with ill-gotten gains, an appropriate law passed in France could allow the reintroduction of those goods in the legal economy.
 It is about repairing, on the